LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220312.md

 **CheaterCodes**: Thank you **LambdAurora**.
 You already mentioned Quilt Beta here, but maybe I can just ask again for a very quick recap of what’s missing?

-**LambdAurora**: What’s missing right now, is QSL link to Quilt Loader.
+**LambdAurora**: What’s missing right now, is [the] QSL link to Quilt Loader.
 That will happen very soon.
 Currently there’s some stuff to deal with, but that should be dealt with rather quickly.
 It’s not a specific requirement but Registry Sync would be really nice.
 But until that is done, we can just use the Fabric one.
 That’s the two big things that would be needed for Quilt Beta.
 One of which doesn’t have a hard requirement.
 Basically, QSL is very close to being ready for Beta.

 **CheaterCodes**: Great to hear.
 I think we have a little more than a month of time, a month and a week or something.
 I think we can make it, of course I'm not promising it.
 So that was all the dev teams.
-Right, **Leo** wanted something.
+Right, **ADudeCalledLeo** wanted something.

 **LambdAurora**: I totally didn’t see the poll.
-Which point **Leo**?
-So in #meeting-chat, there is a link to a poll for the names for one of the modules, so you can look into it and vote.
+Which point **ADudeCalledLeo**?
+So in `#meeting-chat`, there is a link to a poll for the names for one of the modules, so you can look into it and vote.

 **CheaterCodes**: It’s about naming, yes?
 OK, If you’re interested in that, check out the poll.
 I see there’s already quite a few people voting.
 And it seems like it might be an easy win for one of the options, but we’ll see how it turns out.
 OK, thank you.
 So that's it with the dev teams which leaves us with two more teams.
 That is, the Community Teams and the Outreach Team and **Emmaffle** volunteered to do both of them, more or less together.
 So please.